Butler Creek (Nine Partners Creek tributary): Geography and geology

 The elevation near the mouth of Butler Creek is 892 ft above sea level.
 The elevation near the creek's source is 1780 ft above sea level.

 The surficial geology along Butler Creek near its mouth mainly consists of alluvium, although there is one patch of alluvial fan nearby.
 The sides of the valley are lined with a till known as Wisconsinan Till and there are some patches of bedrock consisting of sandstone and shale on nearby hills.
 Further upstream, the surficial geology along the creek continues to consist mainly of alluvium, but there are several patches of Wisconsinan Ice-Contact Stratified Drift nearby, as well as one small patch of alluvial fan.
 Wisconsinan Till continues to line the sides of the valley and bedrock is present on nearby hills.
 In the upper reaches, the surficial geology along the creek mainly includes Wisconsinan Till, but there are patches of alluvial fan, alluvium, and wetlands.
 At the headwaters, there is Butler Lake and patches of wetlands and peat bogs.

 In the Harford quadrangle, the alluvium in the valley of Butler Creek can be up to 12 ft thick.
 The creek is separated from its tributary Little Butler Creek by two broad, low cols partially filled by till.
 The valley of Butler Creek in its upper reaches includes a "beaded valley" that was little affected by glacial erosion but considerably affected by glacial deposition, to the point that large amounts of glacial till partly or fully block off individual valleys.
 Along with Bell Creek and the West Branch Lackawanna River, the valley of Butler Creek is one of the best examples of such beaded valleys in the Thompson quadrangle.

 Watershed

 The watershed of Butler Creek has an area of 20.8 sqmi.
-The mouth of the creek is in the United States Geological Survey quadrangle of Lenoxville.
-However, its source is in the quadrangle of Thompson.
+The mouth of the creek is in the United States Geological Survey quadrangle of Lenoxville, while its source is in the quadrangle of Thompson.
 The creek also flows through the quadrangle of Harford.
 Its mouth is located within 1 mi of Harding Corners.

 A 24 acre lake known as Butler Lake is on Butler Creek in its upper reaches.
 There is a stream gage on Butler Creek at Gibson.
 The area of the creek's watershed at this gage is 7.38 sqmi.